 - Interior store appearance: If guests walk into your restaurant and see dust on the lighting, trash on the floor, or poorly maintained décor, they’ll wonder how the parts of your restaurant they can’t see look – like the kitchen!
 It’s everyone’s responsibility to be constantly looking for issues that detract from the appeal of your restaurant.
 Empower your staff to take care of issues themselves, and escalate issues as necessary.

-With every guest who enters your restaurant, your staff should be striving to not only meet expectations, but exceed them.
+With every guest who walks through the door, your staff should be striving to not only meet expectations, but exceed them.
 Our restaurant service training follows the Service That Sells!
 Cycle of Service, breaks down a guest’s visit into separate steps from the moment guests pull into the parking lot until that final moment when they walk out the door.
-Developed by restaurant owners for restaurant owners.
 Click here to learn more.